ArthurCaumartin/ArthurCaumartin/README.md

 How to reach me :
 arthurcaumartinpro@gmail.com

-## Tools
+# Tools
 - C# & Unity
 - Miro
 - Adobe Suite
 - Blender

-## About Me
+# About Me
-- I have a tiny little dog
+- I have a tiny dog
 - I'm a Path of Exile addict (greatest game ever)
-- I love talking about game design